 A. The short answer: No!
 To avoid the common issues noted above, always clean the joint prior to welding — most aluminum will come from the factory with oil and grease on it.
 First, degrease the surfaces with a solvent, and then use a cheesecloth or paper towel to clean and dry the welding joint (these are preferred because they are porous and will absorb more oils/moisture).
 Also wipe the opposite side of the joint clean so that no impurities are pulled through the aluminum and into the weld puddle.

 - Do not use shop rags to clean welding joints as these rags can easily transfer oil and dirt to the welding surface.

 - Do not use compressed air to blow off the joint.
 Compressed air contains moisture and oil contaminants.

-- Use a stainless steel wire brush to clean all metal that has been etched.
-The by-product residuals from etching must be removed prior to welding.
+If you are working with metal that has been etched, the by-product residuals must be removed prior to welding.

 Clean all wire brushes and cutting tools frequently to prevent the transfer of contaminants to the weld joint and, if possible, keep dedicated brushes solely for welding aluminum to minimize opportunities for contamination.

 Q. What other considerations should I keep in mind for prepping aluminum for welding?

 A. Do not use oxy-fuel gas cutting, carbon arc cutting or gouging processes, or oxy-fuel flames to preheat.
 These processes damage the heat affected areas and promote the growth and hydration of the oxide film present on the surface.